 Python provides two data types for handling raw bytes: bytes which is immutable, and bytearray, which is mutable.
-Both types hold a sequence of zero of more 8-bit unsigned integers in the range 0 ...
+Both types hold a sequence of zero or more unsigned 8-bits integers in the range 0 ...
 255. The byte type is very similar to the string type and the bytearray provides mutating methods similar to lists.